renesas/ra-fsp-examples/example_projects/ck_ra6m5/NetX_dhcpv4_client/NetX_dhcpv4_client_ck_ra6m5_ep/readme.txt

 	i.
 Connect RA board to Host machine using micro usb cable. ii. connect LAN cable on RA board at ethernet port and other end connect to ethernet switch/router.

-1) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
    a. e2studio: 0x20000134
    b.
 Keil: Not Available